Rabies Vaccine Waivers for Dogs: What to Know

 - Understand that if your dog is potentially exposed to rabies or happens to bite a person, your dog will be quarantined; and,

-- Understand if your dog tests positive for rabies, he/she will be euthanized immediately.
+- Understand if your dog shows sign of rabies, he/she will be euthanized immediately.

 Skunks Are a Rabies Vector Species in the U.S.